azizymahsa/CoroutinSampleKotlin/README.md

 ## Dependencies

-To use the navigation components in your project, you'll need to add the following dependencies:
+A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously, you'll need to add the following dependencies:

 ### Java & Kotlin